 - Use a small hammer to apply nails to keep the soles in place.

 To get the maximum life from your newly-restored leather shoes, be sure to use a shoe tree when you store them.
 If you live in an area where roads are salted in the winter, it’s helpful to apply a leather conditioner to your shoes, as repeated exposure to road salt and moisture wears them down more quickly.

 Finally, replace the laces from time to time and try to rotate the shoes you wear each day to give the leather time to dry and rest between outings.

 A good quality pair of shoes, properly taken care of, can last a lifetime.
 Take a lead from men’s fashion icon Joseph Abboud: “Be well dressed, behave like a gentleman, and keep your shoes shined.”

 Be sure that your footwear sends the right message about who you are.
-And if you’ve rescued or dyed a pair of leather shoes recently, go ahead and share the results on our Facebook page!
+And if you’ve rescued or dyed a pair of leather shoes recently, go ahead and share the results in the comments!
 We’d love to see the results.